hyperledger/indy-hipe/text/date-time-conventions/README.md

 to make the Zulu/UTC timezone explicit.

-However, sometimes the local time and the UTC time for an event are both of interest, as with the time that an earthquake is felt at its epicenter.
+However, sometimes the local time and the UTC time for an event are both of interest.
+This is common with news events that are tied to a geo, as with the time that an earthquake is felt at its epicenter.
 When this is the case, rather than use two fields, it is recommended to use timezone offset notation (the "+0800" in "2018-05-27 18:22 +08:00").
-Except for the "Z" suffix of UTC, timezone *name* notation is deprecated, because timezones can change their definitions according to the whim of local lawmakers.
+Except for the "Z" suffix of UTC, timezone *name* notation is deprecated, because timezones can change their definitions according to the whim of local lawmakers, and because resolving the names requires expensive dictionary lookup.

 # Reference